 Use an ‘edit mode’.
 The user can choose to scroll a series of larger recipe tiles before entering into edit mode.
 Once in edit mode, they can see more recipes on the screen at once, and even dip down below the minimum before hitting ‘save’.

-We needed the user to be able to handle everything other than skipping on the Menu screen however, and so it was very important to allow them to easily move from week to week.
+We realized that we didn't want to allow the user to skip right on the menu screen, and test adding this feature to see what impact it would have at a later time.
+We were assuming that adding this feature would have too negative an impact on the skip rate, an assumption that was born out with subsequent testing.
+It was very important to allow them to easily move from week to week.
 And so across the top, the primary navigation is to tap or horizontally swipe from week to week.

 The first Sun Basket Mobile App Design with edit mode.